Introduction to XBRL: Understanding the Basics

 • Instance document: These are data reports containing elements and the tagged reporting data.
 Every instance document must conform to the Taxonomy.

 When a financial report is created in XBRL, each data point is tagged with relevant information from these taxonomies, making the report both human-readable and machine-readable.
-This structured approach ensures that data can be easily validated, compared, and analyzed.
+This structured approach ensures data can be easily validated, compared, and analyzed.

 Origins of XBRL